 When you sign in, the My Apps page appears.
-Each QuickBase user has their own personal My Apps page.
-This page shows a list of applications that you have visited.
+This is your personal My Apps page, and it shows a list of applications that you have visited.
 These applications may be part of your billing account or belong to another account.
-You may have access to applications that don't appear on this list because you never visited them.
+You may have access to applications that don't appear on this list because you have never visited them.
 (To search for an application, click the Adv.
 Search link.)
 You can find more information about an app by hovering your mouse over the app that you want to learn about.
 A popup appears, showing basic information about the application, like who the manager is and what account owns the content.
 Learn more about the My Apps page.

 Before you and your colleagues start inviting other users to use your applications, visit the Edit Account Properties page and make some fundamental decisions about your account.